ollihoo/multithread/docs/junit5.md

 # jUnit 5 and Mockito

+## Notice

+Just writing unit tests is quite easy with junit5.
+But with integrational tests, i gets more and more complicated.
+That'S why I decided to give up with junit5 and to skip back to junit4.
+Please read earlier versions of this document to see what I found out so far.

+## Introduction

 Most developers are used to integrate @Mock and @InjectMocks annotations to easily set up their testing environment.
 For jUnit5, this can't be used anymore.